 As the Outreach & Marketing student manager, you work closely with Outreach & Marketing coordinator Jen Finstrom to co-lead the Outreach team, as well as collaboratively coordinate promotion and marketing for the Writing Center (both in-person and online) and co-manage partnerships at the University and, in a couple of cases, the community as well.

-In addition to the role-specific work described in greater detail below, you support other student managers in their responsibilities, including facilitation of Tutor Talk and may work as a Student Manager on Call (SMOC) during regular Writing Center open hours each quarter.
+In addition to the role-specific work described in greater detail below, you fulfill overall student manager responsibilities, such as supporting other student managers in their roles, facilitating Tutor Talk, and possibly working as a Student Manager on Call (SMOC) during regular Writing Center open hours each quarter.

 ✨ Principal Duties & Responsibilities